Search MENU

 Leaving Home

-People leave home for lots of different reasons: to be more independent; to work or study in another town; to live with friends or a partner; because of arguments, hassles or too many rules at home; because home just isn’t a safe place to be anymore.
+Leaving home is one of the most difficult decisions you can make as a young person.
+People leave home for lots of different reasons: to be more independent; to work or study in another town; to live with friends or a partner; because of arguments, hassles or too many rules at home; or because home isn’t a safe place to be anymore.

 For some practical advice about flatting and renting, click here.